EJP-ORION/OH-Surveillance-Codex/docs/6a-guidelines-contributors.rst

-Guidelines for OHS Codex contributors
+Guidelines for OHS Codex/KIP contributors
 =====================================

 The OHS Codex is a living resource that continuously evolves adapting to